COVID-19 Preparedness and Response Plan

 - Employees are expected to avoid sharing food utensils and food with others.

-- Employees are expected to temporarily work from home, when possible and when feasible with respect to job duties, and with supervisor approval.
+- Employees may be expected to temporarily work from home, when possible and when feasible with respect to job duties, and with supervisor approval.

-- Staggered schedules will be used to promote social distancing within certain work settings, when possible and when feasible with respect to job duties, and with supervisor approval.
+- Staggered schedules may be used to promote social distancing within certain work settings, when possible and when feasible with respect to job duties, and with supervisor approval.

-- Unnecessary business travel is cancelled or postponed until deemed safe by the College to travel.
+- Unnecessary business travel may be cancelled or postponed until deemed safe by the College to travel.

-In addition to those above, the following are engineering controls for limiting exposure for medium exposure risk employees
+In addition to those above, and based upon community transmission levels, the following are engineering controls for limiting exposure for Medium Exposure Risk employees.

-- Stanchions, signage, and floor mats will be placed to define social distancing boundaries in more open areas.
+- Stanchions, signage, and floor mats may be placed to define social distancing boundaries in more open areas.

-- Face shields will be provided by the College for optional wearing.
+- Face shields may be provided by the College for optional wearing.

 - Disposable gloves will be provided by the College for employees in positions required to wear gloves.

-- Physical barriers such as sneeze guards between employees and co-workers, students, and visitors will be provided/placed by the College.
+- Physical barriers (e.g., sneeze guards between employees and co-workers, students, and visitors) may be provided/placed by the College.

-- The College will increase outside air ventilation, where possible, in areas of greater occupancy and flush air in system after hours to support healthier indoor environmental quality.
+- Outside air ventilation will be increased, when and where possible, in areas of greater occupancy and air in the system will be flushed after hours to support healthier indoor environmental quality.

-In addition to all items listed above, the following are worksite preventative measures and workplace controls for limiting exposure for high and very high exposure risk employees
+In addition to all items listed above, and based upon community transmission levels, the following are worksite preventative measures and workplace controls for limiting exposure for High Exposure Risk and Very High Exposure Risk employees

-- LMC will provide appropriate PPE and comply with all infectious-disease requirements for healthcare facilities.
+- The College will provide appropriate PPE and comply with all infectious-disease requirements for healthcare facilities.

 Worksite Cleanliness Measures